zac7777/Entropy/Entropy/Sets/Armours/Shields.md

 ##### Moves

-*Block:* 3 AP, gain +15 dodge until your next turn, during combat if a critical attack misses you, the source will be knocked back 5m
+*Block:* 3 AP, gain +15 dodge until your next turn, during combat if a critical attack misses you, the source will be knocked back 5m. this may only be activated once per turn

 Proficiency requirement: 2

 ---
 *Wrapped taught around a circular frame, the skin of lesser beasts will protect yours*

+## Level 3
+#### Flimsy Buckler
+*Held, Light, Martial, Rare*

+Weight: 1kg

+Piercing DT: -2
+bludgeoning DT: -3
+Lightning DT: -1

+Dodge bonus: +2

+##### Moves

+*Block:* 1 AP, gain +3 dodge until your next turn, during combat if a critical attack misses you the source will take 1d4 - 1 shock damage

+Proficiency requirement: 2

+*Bounce:* 4 AP, the next time an attack from a contact or short weapon would target you, it misses and the source is sent to your location and becomes knocked

+Proficiency requirement: 3

+---
+*A usable bubble, small and barely sturdy enough, but even the smallest of defences hold remarkable power with proper technique*